jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 ### Frontend

-1. Connect to your windows VM
+1. Connect to your Windows VM
 1. Navigate to your local git frontend repository
-1. edit the file app.py
+1. Edit the file app.py
     > **Note**: If you edit using vi, make sure to use `set number` command to view the file line numbers
-1. Go to line 80, then copy the code provided below
+1. Go to line 80, then insert the code provided below.
+1. Save the file

     ```

     @app.route('/slow-endpoint')